During Anaphase II Sister Chromatids Separate

 Independent Assortment: The random alignment of chromosomes during metaphase II further enhances genetic diversity.
 This independent assortment ensures that each gamete receives a unique combination of maternal and paternal chromosomes.

-In essence, anaphase II, through its precise separation of sister chromatids, plays a pivotal role in creating the genetic blueprints for future generations.
+In essence, anaphase II, through its precise separation of sister chromatids, plays a central role in creating the genetic blueprints for future generations.
 Without the accurate execution of this phase, the integrity of the genome would be compromised, leading to potential developmental problems and evolutionary limitations.

 Anaphase II Compared to Anaphase in Mitosis